 In case of constant high temperatures

 Heat stress significantly reduces feed consumption, which negatively affects poultry performance.
-It is therefore crucial to concentrate feed formulas to help animals cover their needs and limit this drop in performance.
-Poultry must fight metabolic disorders such as inflammation, oxidative stress, altered intestinal integrity and unbalanced blood parameters.
+It is therefore crucial to concentrate feed formulas to increase diet density to help animals cover their needs and limit this drop in performance.
+Poultry experience metabolic disorders caused by inflammation, oxidative stress, altered intestinal integrity and unbalanced blood parameters.

-For broilers and turkeys, fats (and especially oils) are a good way to support the energy needs of the animals and help increase palatability to restore an adequate feed intake.
+For broilers and turkeys, fats (and especially oils) are a good way to support their energy requirements and help increase palatability to restore an adequate nutrient intake.